FOR IMMEDIATE RELEASE

 - Representing the Racial Issues category, Luisa Dörr’s images follow Maysa, a black Brazilian girl, as she prepares to take part in the Young Miss Brazil Black Beauty Competition and sheds light on issues of racism, privilege, and segregation in contemporary Brazil.

-- Kenyan artist Nichole Sobecki’s work represents the Climate and Environment category, documenting the plight of climate refugees in the Horn of Africa as they face desertification, overfishing, droughts, and migration.
+- Kenyan-based artist Nichole Sobecki’s work represents the Climate and Environment category, documenting the plight of climate refugees in the Horn of Africa as they face desertification, overfishing, droughts, and migration.

 - In collaboration with fashion designer Duran Lantink and the activist collective SistaazHood, Dutch photographer Jan Hoek—winner of the LGBTQ category—spotlights the lives and dreams of trans sex workers living on the streets of Cape Town, South Africa.